Top Ten Things I Wish Students With ADD ADHD Knew About

 you most likely will need medication to concentrate in college.

-Stimulants are the treatment of choice for ADD (ADHD).
+Stimulants are the treatment of choice for ADHD.
 They

 increase concentration and focus while decreasing distractibility